-The contribution of cinema and pancake
+The contribution of the cinema and the pancake

 The Pancake was born.

 It then took many years to see remarkable progress.
-The most well known application is probably a titanium oxide doped with iron oxides, also known as Photogenica or Photolight ™.
-Exposure to light from the pigment causes a change in the valency of the iron oxide, which consequently changes colour to darken.
-This process is reversible when exposure is stopped.
+The most well-known application is quite possibly a titanium oxide doped with iron oxides, also known as Photogenica or Photolight ™.
+Exposure to light of the pigment causes a change in valence of the iron oxide which, consequently, changes color and darkens.
+This process is reversible with the cessation of exposure.

-The most elaborate products, based on silica wafers as a matrix, create very attractive multi-interference effects (Xyrallic ™, Merck).
+The most sophisticated products, based on silica wafer as a matrix, allow the creation of very attractive multi-interference effects (Xyrallic ™, Merck).

 Light in care

-PUVA therapy is an effective photo chemotherapy in certain skin diseases, of which psoriasis is one of the main indications.
+PUVA therapy is an effective photochemotherapy in certain skin diseases, of which psoriasis is one of the main indications.
 It combines a drug, psoralen, and an ultraviolet illuminant.
-Psoralen, under the effect of light, forms bypasses with the DNA strands, which leads the cells to apoptosis and leads to their elimination.
-There has been a well-known attempt to use this principle to improve melanin formation by sensitizing the skin to UV rays.
-This is the famous episode of Bergasol ™, a sunscreen product that can cause a faster tan .
+Psoralen, under the effect of light, forms bridges with DNA strands, which leads cells to apoptosis and leads to their elimination.
+There has indeed been a well-known attempt to use this principle to improve melanin formation by sensitizing the skin to UV.
+This is the famous episode of Bergasol ™, a sun protection product capable of causing a faster tan .
 But it ended with a ban.
 The peptides currently proposed in this field are not sensitive to light.

-In the field of anti-aging, the most successful work has been carried out by a manufacturer, Sederma, which has proposed a combination of active ingredients, each of which is potentiated by the effect of white light.
-This combination of Darutoside (a pure healing plant molecule extracted from Siegesbeckia orientalis) and a matrikin (lipopeptide stimulating the production of proteins and matrix constituents such as collagen, elastin, hyaluronic acid) was used by Filorga in its device Lumithérapist™
+In the field of anti-aging, the most successful work has been done by a manufacturer, Sederma, who proposed a combination of active ingredients, each of which is potentiated by the effect white light.
+This combination of Darutoside (a pure plant healing molecule extracted from Siegesbeckia orientalis) and a matrikine (lipopeptide stimulating the production of proteins and matrix constituents such as collagen, elastin, hyaluronic acid) was used by Filorga in its Lumitherapist ™ device.